The Japanese American Experience During World War II and Its Legacy

 company had 8 men standing.
 Five of the 7 Presidential Distinguished Unit Citations, 5 of the 21 Medals of Honor, and 9 of the 29 Distinguished Services crosses awarded to the 442nd illustrate the intensity of combat.
 The 442nd fought true to the Army dictum: don’t leave your buddy behind, save them at all costs.
 The enemy abandoned their fortress in the Vosges forests thus giving the 7th Army a clear shot for the invasion of the German homeland

-The 442nd RCT was engaged in a series of tough battles including Monte Cassino and Anzio, but the rescue of the Texas Trapped Battalion stands out as the defining moment to affirm the loyalty of Japanese Americans to our country while their families were imprisoned in America.
+The 442nd RCT and the 100th were engaged in a series of tough battles including Monte Cassino and Anzio, but the rescue of the Texas Trapped Battalion stands out as the defining moment to affirm the loyalty of Japanese Americans to our country while their families were imprisoned in America.

 Major Mitsuyoshi Fukuda, C.O., 100th Infantry Battalion, 442nd RCT.
 Photo taken during Po Valley Campaign in Italy in April 1945.
 Fukuda was the highest ranking Nisei in the 442nd and one of the four highest ranking Nisei in the US Army during WWII.
 (Signal Corps photo)